Online selective conformal inference: adaptive scores, convergence rates and optimality: Preliminaries

-We briefly summarize prediction set rules and selection rules for several applications for which we provide novel online procedures with error guarantees.
-The detailed algorithms for these applications are provided in \S~\ref{appendix-algorithms-for-applications}.
+We briefly summarize here the prediction set rules and selection rules for several applications.
+Combined with the general \method\ method in \S~\ref{sec:method} below, these rules give rise to various algorithms with error guarantees.

-\paragraph{Application 1: online selective conformal prediction intervals.} In (two-sided) prediction intervals for regression $\cY=\R$, we can choose the score function to be the rescaled residual \citep{papadopoulos2008normalized, papadopoulos2011regression}: for $x\in \cX$, $y\in \cY$,
+\paragraph*{Application 1: online selective conformal prediction intervals} In (two-sided) prediction intervals for regression $\cY=\R$, we can choose the score function to be the rescaled residual \citep{papadopoulos2008normalized, papadopoulos2011regression}: for $x\in \cX$, $y\in \cY$,

 for some estimators $\hat{\mu}_t(x)$ (resp. $\hat{\sigma}_t^{2}(x)$) of the conditional expectation (resp. variance) of $Y_{t}$ given $X_{t}=x$ (each estimator being $\mathcal{F}_{t-1}$ measurable).
-Note that the residual is rescaled in \eqref{regressionVadaptive} to be valued in $[0,B]$, which is a requirement for the score \citep{angelopoulos2024online}.
 The rescaling is done here by the function $2B\Phi(\cdot)-B$, where $\Phi$ is the c.d.f. of the standard normal distribution, although this choice is arbitrary and not important for the sequel.
 In this case, \eqref{eq:set_pred_funct} reduces to the prediction interval